sushirito/DEEP-BLEND/README.md

 ## Citation

-If you use DEEP-BLEND, please cite:
+If you use DEEP_BLEND, please cite:

 ```bibtex
 @inproceedings{shivakumar2024deep,